hotelmah/online-visitors/README.md

 composer require hotelmah/online-visitors
 `

-- No need to manually create a composer.json file since this command does it automatically.
+- There is no need to manually create/update a composer.json file in your project root since this command does it automatically.
 - The package is listed on Packagist, but is hosted on GitHub where the source is pulled from.

 ## Installation - Manual
-- Copy the src directory contents to an appropriate directory like includes/ in your LAMP web hosting provider.
+- Copy the src directory contents to an appropriately named directory like includes/ in your LAMP web hosting provider.
-- Refer to the 'In your Script' heading above.
+- Refer to the 'In your Script' heading above and/or test file.

 ## Notes